javahacks/odx-commander/README.md

 ![Diagnostic Layers](./help/select-folder.png)

-3. Both options above will automatically update the extension configuration 'Active Index Location' which you can also set in the settings editro directly.
+3. Both options above will automatically update the extension configuration 'Active Index Location' which you can also set in the settings editor directly.

 ![Diagnostic Layers](./help/configure-location.png)

-The indexing process might take some time.
-However
-You can switch different
-If you change an unpacked ODX file in the editor the change is not immediately reflected.
-However you can select _**Set or Update ODX Index**_ in the editors context menu.

 ## Requirements